secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 > If you can't find this in your bios, just search the term "SGX".

 # Part 2 - Installing Ubuntu Server 18.04 LTS on the NUC
-Whenever configuring a Secret Node on your own NUC you'll either have to buy the unit with Ubuntu 18.04 Server preinstalled, or you'll have to install it Ubuntu manually.
+Whenever configuring a Secret Node on your NUC you'll either have to buy the unit with Ubuntu 18.04 Server preinstalled, or you'll have to install it Ubuntu manually.
 If you're using Windows, OSX, or Linux and want general guidance on how to create a flash drive you can use to install Ubuntu, then we recommend the following.
 1. First [Download Ubuntu Server 18.04 LTS ISO](https://ubuntu.com/download/server/thank-you?version=18.04.3&architecture=amd64)
 2. Download and install [this tool](https://www.balena.io/etcher/) to create the bootable Ubuntu Installer.
 3. Run the Etcher software.
-4. In the Etcher sofware for the option "Select Image", Please select the Ubuntu ISO you downloaded.
+4. In the Etcher software for the option "Select Image", Please select the Ubuntu ISO you downloaded.
 5. Now in Etcher for the "Select target" option, please select the flash drive you want to turn into a bootable Ubuntu Installer.
 6. Lastly, in Etcher click the "Flash" button.
 7. You now have a USB bootable Ubuntu Server 18.04 Installer.

 ## Tell your NUC to boot from your USB drive.

-If you created a usb bootable Ubuntu Installer and want to tell your NUC to boot from the newly created drive do as follows.
+If you created a USB bootable Ubuntu Installer and want to tell your NUC to boot from the newly created drive do as follows.

 1. Press "F2" while booting your NUC to enter the bios.
 2. Select your newly created flash drive in the "Boot Order"